-Wizard
+Class: Wizard

-9
+Level: 9

-1 turn per level
+Duration: 1 turn per level

-0
+Range: 0

-Self
+Area of effect: Self

 This spell enables the caster to assume the form of any single non-unique creature (of any type) except for particularly powerful creatures like demons, devils, or demi-gods.
 The caster's hit points remain the same.
 The caster gains all extraordinary and supernatural abilities (both attacks and qualities) of the assumed form, except for any abilities relying on knowledge or intelligence of the monster, because the caster's mind remains their own.
 The caster can change form once each round for the duration of the spell.